BIO3820 - Tropical Terrestrial Biology

 General Unit Information

-The field course is jointly run by the Clayton and Malaysian campuses of Monash University and runs as a week long compulsory field component at Gunung Mulu National Park in Borneo-Malaysia during the second semester break - Friday 21st - Saturday 29th September 2018.
-The cost, including transport, food and accommodation will be ~ $2000.
+The field course is jointly run by the Clayton and Malaysian campuses of Monash University and runs as a week long compulsory field component at Gunung Mulu National Park in Borneo-Malaysia during second semester (week 5) - Sunday 25th August - Monday 2nd September 2019.
+The cost, including transport, food and accommodation will be ~ $2250.

 Monash Abroad Travel Grants for Clayton students